Jhgomez/sopes1/project2/README.md

 Here is a very interesting [document](https://www.michalklempa.com/2023/03/combining-docker-images/) explaining what multi-layer docker images are and how we can inspect images further. `docker history --no-trunc=true <image_name> > <file_name>`, this gets the docker command history written into the file name given. `docker run --entrypoint '' --rm -it <image_name> /bin/sh`: This could helps us debug an image, basically we pass an empty entry point and then we execute the shell with the last command `/bin/sh` it could be /bin/bash`, after this we could try things like get the file address of a binary like `which curl` or `which java`, etc. To build all images I went to through their official repo

+You have to check Hub.Docker to get the image you want and then usually go to their github repo and see how you an build a Docker file once the Dockerfile is generated just build the image with `docker build Dockerfile .`.
+Be aware I had to build my gRPC client image with the following code `docker build -f client/Dockerfile -t grpc_client .`

 ### List of containers ports
 This is a list of the ports that our images are exposing.
-Be aware I had to build my gRPC client image with the following code `docker build -f client/Dockerfile -t grpc_client .`

 1. gRPC client: 8000
-2.
+2. gRPC server:
+3

 ## Setting up Kubernetes